 With a medium heat, fry the skin side for 3 minutes.

-It is important to cook with a medium heat here because if you use a low heat, you end up cooking for too long and the umami will escape.
+It is important to cook with medium heat here because if you use low heat, you end up cooking for too long, and the umami will escape.

-On the other hand, if you cook them with a high heat, the surface will burn but the inside is still raw.
+On the other hand, if you cook them with high heat, the surface will burn, but the inside is still raw.

 After 3 minutes, gently turn the salmon over and sprinkle with a tablespoon of sake or water, then reduce the heat to low and cover with a lid.

-Sake adds umami, makes the fish more tender and helps soften the fishy taste and smell, but the main purpose is steaming here so it’s perfectly fine to use water.
+Sake adds umami, makes the fish more tender, and helps soften the fishy taste and smell, but the primary purpose is steaming here, so it’s perfectly fine to use water instead.